 He said: “I remember doing a drawing class in Art College and the tutor asked me to look at spaces in between objects rather than the object itself.
 That has stayed with me whilst I work across these boundaries.

-“We tend to think in patterns and don’t do ourselves or the people we are meant to serve any great benefit.
+“We tend to think in set patterns often within the comfort of our own experience or point of view.
+That approach will not work to the greatest benefit of the people we meant to serve.
 My interest is always is to look across boundaries and think about things in a slightly different way and to articulate that into action.”

 Jan-Bert thinks that working in partnership, can provide organisations with a friendly critical eye and present an “opportunity to learn from each other and find ways of working more effectively and in the interest of people.”